wnfs-wg/rs-wnfs/crates/wasm/README.md

 ## Wasm WNFS

-This projects implements bindings for using [the WebNative FileSystem (WNFS) Rust implementation](../fs) in the browser.
+This projects implements necessary JavaScript bindings for using [the WebNative FileSystem (WNFS) Rust implementation][wnfs-crate] in the browser.

 WNFS is a versioned content-addressable distributed filesystem with private and public sub systems.
 The private filesystem is encrypted so that only users with the right keys can access its contents.
 It is designed to prevent inferring metadata like the structure of the file tree.
 The other part of the WNFS filesystem is a simpler public filesystem that is not encrypted and can be accessed by anyone with the right address.

 WNFS also features collaborative editing of file trees, where multiple users can edit the same tree at the same time.

-WNFS file trees can serialize and be deserialized from IPLD graphs with an extensible metadata section.
-This allows WNFS to be understood by other IPLD-based tools and systems.
+WNFS file trees can serialize and be deserialized from [IPLD graphs][ipld-spec] with an extensible metadata section.
+This allows WNFS to be understood by other [IPLD-based tools][npm-ipld-tools] and systems.

 ## Outline